-A professional firework display is truly the perfect way to finish to the biggest day of your life.
-Whether you like the big bangs or the quiet chinese lanterns are more your thing, fireworks can be an amazing part of your wedding entertainment in the evening.
+A professional firework display is truly the perfect way to finish the biggest day of your life.
+Whether you like the big bangs or the quiet Chinese lanterns are more your thing, fireworks can be an amazing part of your wedding entertainment in the evening.
 There are professional display teams covering the whole of the UK and you should find that most are enthusiasts themselves and will be more than happy to answer your questions however silly you think they might be!

 The following information and images have kindly been supplied by Distant Thunder Fireworks

 Before you start booking your firework company, it’s a good idea to start by checking that your venue allows them before booking your event.
 Some venues will not allow fireworks, so please check first, so not to be disappointed.

 A really good wedding show will last on average around 7 minutes, don’t go thinking that you need to spend thousands and have a 15 minute show, that’s the biggest misconception with fireworks, short and beautiful is better than long and drawn out.
 Look for a show around £750-£1200 (as of 2012).
 There are some companies offering budget displays but it’s always better to pay the right money for a show you’ll be delighted with.